-10.2 Worker's Compensation Leave
+10.2 Workers' Compensation Leave

 Notwithstanding other provisions of this Section, an employee who is disabled as a result of an injury or illness arising out of and in the course of employment and eligible for Worker's Compensation benefits shall have an automatic leave of absence until a ruling is made that recovery from disability is sufficient to release the employee.
 In such case, a leave of absence shall be considered canceled when permanent disability is established.
-The employee shall be considered as on leave and not considered to be scheduled to work.